-WARNING Improper handling of the camera without observing these warnings could lead serious injury to the user and even death.
-CAUTION Improper handling of the camera without observing these cautions could personal injury to the user or damage to property.
-Improper handling of the camera without observing these cautions could lead to personal injury to the user or damage to property. \triangle This symbol indicates a cautionary item that should be followed when handling the came Read the contents carefully to ensure correct and safe use. \bigcirc This symbol indicates an action that is forbidden.
-Read and follow the instructions carefully.
+▲WARNING Improper handling of the camera without observing these warnings could lead to serious injury to the user and even death. ⚠ CAUTION Improper handling of the camera without observing these cautions could lead to personal injury to the user or damage to property. Δ ol indicates a cautionary item that should be followed when handling the ead the contents carefully to ensure correct and safe use.
+0 This symbol indicates an action that is forbidden.
+Read and follow the instruction carefully.
 This symbol indicates a compulsory action or instruction.
-Read and follow the instructions carefully.
+Read and follow the instruction: carefully.
 Note This symbol indicates a note to help you get the best performance from the camera.
-Read contents of the note carefully to ensure correct and safe use.
-Failure to observe one of the notes might impair the performance of the camera.
+Reach the contents of the note carefully to ensure correct and safe use.
+Failure to observe one of these notes might impair the performance of the camera.